Pop Culture Madness!

 August 11

-3114 BC - The Mesoamerican Long Count calendar, used by several pre-Columbian Mesoamerican civilizations, began.
-This was the calendar that caused the Friday, December 21, 2012 fears.
+3114 BC – The Mesoamerican Long Count calendar, used by several pre-Columbian Mesoamerican civilizations, began.
+This calendar caused the Friday, December 21, 2012 fears.

 1858 - The Eiger in the Bernese Alps was ascended for the first time by Charles Barrington, along with Christian Almer and Peter Bohren.